Solo Travel in Barcelona

-To be honest it’s hard to escape the crowds anywhere in Barcelona but if you go to Bunkers del Carmel early enough, you will have the amazing view for yourself.
+To be honest it’s hard to escape the crowds anywhere in Barcelona but if you go to Bunkers del Carmel early enough, you will have an amazing view all for yourself.

 Park Güell is one of the most loved tourist attractions here but just behind the park is a nature area where you can escape the tourists.
 Here the only people you’ll encounter are locals who walk their dogs.

 At one of the gardens on Montjuic.
-Near to the pergola you’ll find beautiful gardens and terraces with a view of part of the city.
+Near the pergola, you’ll find beautiful gardens and terraces with a view of part of the city.
 Take a picnic and hike up to the top to lose yourself amongst the plants and watch the sunset over the city.